 Teaching Chair, Magazine Division of the Association for Education in Journalism and Mass Communication, 2011–2012.
-Arranging teaching panels for 2012 AEJMC Conference in Chicago.
+Arranged teaching panels for the 2012 AEJMC Conference in Chicago.

 Advisory Board member, Media History Exchange, 2010-present.
 Served with the group of faculty and engineers developing the MHX, an interdisciplinary social network for media historians, as well as a conference and meeting scheduling tool.
 Attended the advisory board meeting at St. Peter’s College, Jersey City, NJ, March 11, 2011.

 Pre-publication reviewer, The Routledge Handbook of Literary Journalism, 2016.

 Pre-publication reviewer, Principles of American Journalism, second edition, by Stephanie Craft and Charles N. Davis.
 Routledge, 2015.